mataroablog/mataroa/README.md

 To start with, one a migrator has setup their new server we recommend that they they test everything in another domain, other than the main (existing) one:

+1. Find a test domain name and set up DNS pointing to the new server
+1. Set up `deploy/.envrc` for test domain name
-1. Run `deploy/provision.sh` in the new server with a test domain.
+1. Run `deploy/provision.sh` for new server via test domain name
-2. Verify everything in the new server with the test domain works.
+1. Verify everything in the new server with the test domain works
+1. Install old server's public key to new server's authorized keys so that we can scp the database dump

 Then, for the migration:

-1. Verify all production variables and canonical server names exist in settings et al.
+1. Change Caddyfile to not reverse proxy to mataroa in the new server (so that we switch it on when we are ready)
+1. Change Caddyfile to not reverse proxy to mataroa in the old server.
+This means down time begins.
-1. Disconnect production server from public IP.
+1. Disconnect old server from public IP (we assume a floating IP is used)
-1. Run `deploy/backup-database.sh` one last time.
+1. Start the final database dump in the old server.
+Important: this assumes we are connected to the old server via another non-floating IP.
+1. Change `/etc/systemd/system/mataroa.env` to point to the proper domain name (not the test one)
-1. Assign elastic/floating IP to new server.
+1. Install floating IP to new server (restart server to verify)
-1. Run TLS certificate (naked and wildcard) generations.
-1. `scp` database dump into new server.
+1. Once database dump finishes, secure copy it to the new server
-1. Restore database dump in new server.
+1. Restore database dump in new server
-1. Start mataroa and caddy systemd services.
+1. Restore Caddyfile and restart Caddy

-Finally, once the new server is set up, verify DEBUG is 0.
+Finally, once the new server everything works don't forget to verify DEBUG is 0.

 The above assume the migrator has a floating IP that they can move around.
 If not, there are two problems.
-The migrator needs to coordinate DNS but much more problematically all custom domains stop working :/ For this reason we should implement CNAME custom domains.
+The migrator needs to change DNS records but much more problematically all custom domains stop working :/ For this reason we should implement CNAME custom domains.
 However, CNAME custom domains do not support root domains, so what's the point anyway you ask.
 Good question.
 I don't